f5devcentral/f5-big-ip-cloud-edition-trial-quick-start/README.md

    * Subnets in each availability zone (AZ1 and AZ2) (ensure they are not the same)
    * If you did not do it previously, accept the BIG-IQ and BIG-IP license terms by visiting the URLs specified, clicking **Continue to Subscribe**, and accepting terms
    * BIG-IQ Amazon Machine Image (AMI) IDs
-   * License Key 1 and 2 (license keys from F5, used for the BIG-IQ CM and DCD instances)
+   * License Keys BIG-IQ 1 and 2 (from F5 trial, used for the BIG-IQ CM and DCD instances)
+   * License Pool BIG-IP (from F5 trial *BIG-IP VE Trial, Adv WAF, Per App VE, 3 Instances*, used for the SSG)
    * SSH Key (your AWS key pair name)
    * SSG CloudFormation Stack Name